WizardTales/InfinityStorage/ARCHITECTURE.md

 - Search efficiently for content inside of files (this might be possible to mitigate if no encryption is involved)
 - Edit files without completely reuploading them (unless a non object store implementation would exist)

+## Data structure

+The data structure consists out of a storage container, files and a directory listing.
+The storage container contains either one or many files.
+They can enforce certain things on the files it contains, but may also just contain only a single file.
+A file is part of the container and actually references a file stored on some storage location.
+Last but not least the directory listing lists a hirarchical structure.
+An item of this is either a container, a file or both.
+An item itself is either a directory, or a file entry.
+If an item is a file+container and itself a file entry, this would be a single file container.

 # Encryption

 To secure files an operator may want to encrypt all their data.
 To make this